BadBinary/OkCupid/README.md

 ]
 ```

 Replace the two example queries in the file with urls of your choice or delete or add as many queries as you would like.
-NOTE: you MUST have a comma between multiple queries for it to be in valid json format.
+NOTE: you MUST have a comma between multiple queries (look at the comma after the "}" symbol below) for it to be in valid json format.
 Like this:

 ```json
 [